open-compass/MiroFlow/docs/mkdocs/docs/tool_python.md

 **Features:**
 - Automatic retry mechanism

+---

 ### `upload_file_from_local_to_sandbox(sandbox_id: str, local_file_path: str, sandbox_file_path: str = "/home/user")`

 Upload local files to the sandbox environment.

+!!! note "When to Use"
     When a local file is provided to the agent, the agent needs to call this tool to copy the file from local storage to the sandbox for further file processing.

 **Parameters:**
 - `sandbox_id`: ID of the existing sandbox